spencerchubb/csse416-project/README.md

-# CSSE416Project - Talor Swify LLM
+# CSSE416Project - Talor Swift LLM

 ## Overview
 * This repository contains all the Jupyter notebooks and datasets for our project